religionhistory/SCCSR/data_clean/README.md

 ## <a name="table-region_datacsv"></a>Table [region_data.csv](./region_data.csv)

 This table lists region information.
 The `gis_region` column contains the raw multipolyogons.
-Regions have been assigned a unique `world_region` based on country overlap (world regions taken from xxx).
+Regions are assigned a unique `world_region` based on country overlap.

 ### Columns